arwahdevops/xylium-core/Docs/Routing.md

 2.  **Named Parameter Routes**: Routes with path parameters (e.g., `/users/:id`) are matched next if no static route fits.
 3.  **Catch-All Routes**: Routes with catch-all parameters (e.g., `/files/*filepath`) have the lowest priority and match if no static or named parameter route fits.

-Within the same priority level (e.g., multiple static routes at the same tree depth), the router's behavior is deterministic, but relying on specific ordering of equally specific routes is generally discouraged.
+Within the same priority level (e.g., multiple static routes at the same tree depth), the router's behavior is deterministic due to the sorted nature of child nodes in the tree, but relying on specific ordering of equally specific routes is generally discouraged.
 Design your routes to be unambiguous.

 If a path is matched but the HTTP method is not defined for that path, the `MethodNotAllowedHandler` is invoked.
 If no path matches at all, the `NotFoundHandler` is invoked.

 ## 9. Printing Registered Routes

 For debugging purposes, especially in `DebugMode`, Xylium can print all registered routes to the logger when the server starts.
-This functionality is built into the `Tree.PrintRoutes(logger Logger)` method, which is called by the router's server startup methods (`ListenAndServeGracefully`, etc.) when in `DebugMode`.
+This functionality is built into the `Tree.PrintRoutes(logger Logger)` method, which is called by the router's server startup methods (e.g., `ListenAndServeGracefully`, `Start`) when in `DebugMode`.

 Example log output in `DebugMode`:
 ```
-[XYLIUM-BOOTSTRAP] Mode set to 'debug' from internal default.
-...
 [XYLIUM-ROUTER] Xylium Router initialized (Adopting Mode: debug, Determined By: internal_default)
 ...
 [XYLIUM-ROUTER] Printing registered routes for ListenAndServeGracefully on :8080: